 - Show, don’t tell.
 Clean, simple graphics help users understand what is expected.
 If necessary, create short training videos that cover one specific topic.

-- Make everything 508 compatible from the initial designs including Alt tags for images and Accessible Rich Internet Applications (ARIA) Attributes.
+- Make everything 508 Compliant from the beginning including Alt tags for images and appropriate descriptions for Accessible Rich Internet Applications (ARIA) Attributes.

 Here are the programming languages, tools and web frameworks I use:

 - WordPress / Joomla

 - Visual Studio Code / Dreamweaver